mozilla/MozDef/docs/source/usage.rst

 MozDef uses the `Meteor framework`_ for the web interface and bottle.py for the REST API.
 For authentication, MozDef ships with native support for `Persona`_.
-Meteor (the underlying UI framework) also supports `many authentication options`_ including google, github, twitter, facebook, oath, native accounts, etc.
+Meteor (the underlying UI framework) supports `many authentication options`_ including google, github, twitter, facebook, oath, native accounts, etc.

 .. _Meteor framework: https://www.meteor.com/
 .. _Persona: https://login.persona.org/about